 ●Diagram of Surplus Food Donations

 We have also expanded our efforts to include the donation of Christmas cakes during the Christmas season in December, and Osechi (New Year’s dishes) during the year-end and New Year’s holidays.
-We are also expanding the number of recipients of our donations, regularly donating food and daily necessities to food delivery programs for children and families in Japan, including the Kodomo Takushoku Ouendan, Shiawase Shokutaku Jigyo in Shinagawa Ward, Tokyo, Kyoto Food Center, WeSupport Family.
+We are also expanding the number of recipients of our donations.
+In addition to organizations affiliated with the Japan Federation of Food Bank Organizations, we regularly donate food and daily necessities to groups such as the Kodomo Takushoku Ouendan, Bunkyo Ward Kodomo Takushoku in Tokyo, the Shiawase Shokutaku Jigyo in Shinagawa Ward, Tokyo, Kyoto Food Center, and WeSupport Family.

 ■Initiatives at Stores: Donation of Products That Have Passed Their allowable time of sale